jjwithanr/obsidian_bible_study/docs/Old Testament/Zephaniah/Zephaniah3.md

 #### v.2
 >She obeys no one, she accepts no correction.
 She does not trust in the Lord, she does not draw near to her God.

+#### v.9
+>"Then will I purify the lips of all the peoples, that all of them may call on the name of the Lord and serve him shoulder to shoulder.

 #### v.11
 >On that day you will not be put to shame for all the wrongs you have done to me, because I will remove from this city those who rejoice in their pride.
 Never again will you haughty on my holy hill.